planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 **"Tell us one of your favorite moments from the last game."**

 Each player then gets a turn to talk about this highlight from the last game, netting them an XP.
 This can be something they did individually, as a group, or just a wild occurrence.
 Even failures or bad ideas count if they are significant.
 If a player mentions something another player did, the other player can still use it for their turn.
-Others at the table can help – if a player asks for it.
+Others at the table can help.

 Give them two rounds of this for a medium-length game session, and three for a long one.
 This means typical XP awards are from one to three XP, depending on the length of the last session.